mattermost-community/matrix-as-mm/documentation/DEPLOYMENT.md

    node build/index.js -c config.yaml -f registration.yaml -r
    ```

-   - You should regenerate the registration file every time you update the
+   - You should regenerate the registration file every time you update **app service** section in the configuration file.
-     bridge or change your configuration file.
    - You should copy the registration file to synapse start up directory after a change.
 In our docker environment for development to _./docker/synapse_ .

 5. Add the path to the registration file to the `app_service_config_files`